Facebook Pixel A Complete Guide to Giving Your Kid Their First Phone

 4. It helps your kid develop good technology habits.

 Your kid is most likely already exposed to some screen time - and if you deny them the use of technology, it could easily backfire.
 They might slide into social media completely unprepared.
-Instead, by letting your kid have their own phone, you can help them learn to navigate the digital world safely and become a good digital citizen from the start.
+Instead, by letting your kid have their own phone, you can help them learn to navigate the digital world safely and learn good habits from the start.

 5. Smartphones foster a sense of responsibility.